johnrob a month ago

 However, just FYI: you can "grep" your stashes really easily if you want to. just "git stash list -p" gives you the diffs for all the stashes, by default in "less" where you can search them, but you can pipe it to grep if you want.
 I somewhat frequently do that with "git log", if I want to know "when did this variable change?" or whatever, just "git log -p" to get the log with diffs in less, then search for whatever it was with a slash.

-• barbazoo 9 hours ago
+• barbazoo a month ago

 Oh that’s clever, I’ll try that out.
 Looks like you could just do a git diff > file.patch.